The computer simulation of complex systems often requires approaches which cover very different

 length-scales as in describing a photo-active chromophore embedded in a large protein or a solvated

 molecule.
-To this aim, one often employs hybrid multi-scale methods where a more accurate description
+To this aim, one often employs hybrid multiscale methods where a more accurate description

 is adopted for the active site and a coarser one for the rest of the system.
+We outline below two recent

-In this context, embedding potentials are frequently used to account for the effect of an environment on
+Embedding potentials are frequently used to account for the effect of an environment on

 the electronic structure of molecules in larger systems, including their excited states.

 If the excitation is accompanied by significant rearrangements in the electron density of the embedded